Ozone-depleting substances

 Q15.
 Is there any penalty for the non-utilization of a licence or a portion of a licence?

-There is no penalty for the non-utilization of a licence or a portion of a licence.
+There is no penalty for the non-utilisation of a licence or a portion of a licence.

 Q16.
 Are licences transferable between importers?
 If so, are any limitations or conditions attached to such transfer?